-The Director of Education and Short-Term Missions, by virtue of appointment, serves as the "Coordinator of the Global Association of Theological Studies."
+The Director of Education and Short-Term Missions, by virtue of appointment, serves as the "Director of the Global Association of Theological Studies."
 This office is currently filled by Rev. Jim Poitras.
-The Global Missions Board, at their discretion, may appoint an "Assistant Coordinator of Global Association of Theological Studies".
+The Global Missions Board, at their discretion, may appoint a "Coordinator of the Global Association of Theological Studies".
 In 2017, Rev. Brad Thompson was appointed to this position.